 Best for Small Orders

 The options for customers looking for more than 1 oz. increase significantly.
-For those investors looking for 10-100 silver rounds, look to Lynn Coins.
-Lynn Coins provides multiple designs and options for silver rounds at an attractive price.
-A low premium on each product offering makes Lynn Coins the best place to buy small orders of silver rounds.
-One point of disappointment is the limited stock they hold.
-Under each product offering Lynn Coins gives customers a view of inventory–some of the time a low quantity.
-I could see how some might be irritated by a lower quantity than desired.
+For those investors looking for 10-100 silver rounds, look to Money Metals Exchange.
+Money Metals provides multiple designs and options for silver rounds at an attractive price.
+A low premium on each product offering makes Money Metals the best place to buy small orders of silver rounds.

 Best for Medium Orders

-A relatively new company fits the bill for medium orders.
-TMG Silver or Silver50.com has a competitively priced selection of silver rounds in numbers of 100-499 at one price and above 500 at an even lower price.
-At this time Silver50.com has three designs, all replicas of beautiful coins: Peace Dollar Replica, Mercury Dime Replica, and the Buffalo Nickel Replica.
+For medium orders, turn to BGASC.com.
+BGASC has a competitively priced selection of silver rounds in numbers of 100-499 at one price and above 500 at an even lower price.
+At this time BGASC has three designs, all replicas of beautiful coins: Peace Dollar Replica, Mercury Dime Replica, and the Buffalo Nickel Replica.
+Read our full review along with customer reviews of BGASC.com.

 Best for Large Orders